 As you have probably heard us say more than once, you need to file a patent application BEFORE you sell or offer to sell your invention.
 Under the America Invents Act (“AIA”), if you sell or offer to sell your invention before filing a patent application, you are not entitled to patent rights in the United States.
 This rule of law is commonly referred to as the “on-sale bar.”
-A 2017 Supreme Court decision affirmed the broad scope and drastic consequences of the “on-sale bar.”
+A 2017 Federal Circuit Court decision affirmed the broad scope and drastic consequences of the “on-sale bar.”

 In Helsinn v.
 Teva, the Court considered four patents relating to a drug that helps reduce the side effects of chemotherapy.
 Two years prior to filing any patent applications, Helsinn agreed to supply a company with the subject matter of the patents.
 This sale was announced in a joint press release and in SEC filings, but the exact details of the invention were not disclosed to the public.